pezi/dart_periphery/README.md

 ```
 The appropriate library can be found [here](https://github.com/pezi/dart_periphery/blob/main/lib/src/native) .

-##Dart isolates
+## Dart isolates

-Starting from version 0.9.7, the default library handling mechanism creates a temporary library file, named in the format `pid_1456_libperiphery_arm.so`.
+Starting from version *0.9.7*, the default library handling mechanism creates a temporary library file, named in the format `pid_1456_libperiphery_arm.so`.
 The unique process ID for each isolate prevents repeated creation of the temporary library, avoiding crashes caused by overwriting an actively used library.

 Library setup override methods, such as: